oLIMpus: An Effective Model for Line Intensity Mapping Auto- and Cross- Power Spectra in Cosmic Dawn and Reionization: Final remarks

 The low computational cost and high versatility make \texttt{oLIMpus} well-suited for data analysis, including MCMC searches over large parameter spaces.
 The code can be easily customized to include different cosmological, astrophysical, and line models.
 While it produces redshift-dependent power spectra of any line in a matter of seconds, it can also generate boxes and maps quickly and efficiently.
 These can be analyzed on a field level or with second- and higher-order summary statistics, or post-processed to include instrumental noise, foregrounds and line interlopers.
 We will explore these applications in future works.

 At the same time, the presence of the luminosity-to-halo probability distribution function in the modeling offers the opportunity to explore more complex scenarios.
 Even if the current structure of \texttt{oLIMpus} does not support the use of stellar synthesis codes, as e.g.,~ is implemented in \texttt{LIMFAST}~\cite{Mas-Ribas:2022jok,Sun:2022ucx,Sun:2024vhy}, our formalism provides an elegant way to bridge results from more complete simulations to analytical relations, which serve to clearly and efficiently highlight inter-dependencies among relevant physical quantities.
 A compelling example can be found in the Balmer lines, H$\alpha$ and H$\beta$.
 Even if, in this first release, we modeled them through scaling relations, their luminosity is intrinsically related to the number of ionizing photons, which source them via recombinations of the hydrogen atoms both inside galaxies and in the intergalactic medium, see e.g.,~Ref.~\cite{1995ApJS...96....9L}. \texttt{oLIMpus} is well suited to investigate the relation between the emission of these lines and the ionization status of the intergalactic medium.
-We plan to improve the modeling of the Balmer lines and discuss these aspects in a dedicated work.
+We plan to improve the modeling of the Balmer lines and discuss these aspects in a dedicated work. {Another compelling case is the Lyman-$\alpha$ line.
+Observationally, it provides valuable insights, as it is directly linked both to the star formation process, and to the evolution of IGM temperature and ionization.
+From the modeling perspective, however, Lyman-$\alpha$ is more challenging than other lines, since it requires connecting the intrinsic luminosity of star-forming regions to its propagation and effects in the IGM.
+Nevertheless, it is particularly interesting to explore, given that it will also be one of the main targets of SPHEREx, which will probe this line out to very high redshifts.
+We plan to address Lyman-$\alpha$ modeling in a future dedicated work. }

 Finally, \texttt{oLIMpus} stands out as a powerful tool to consistently model and investigate cross-correlations.